Josh Fine - Councilman

 In addition to his service for the Borough, Josh has served as President of Central New Jersey Kehilot Investing in Day Schools, Inc., and on the Executive Boards of Congregation Ahavas Achim in Highland Park and Rabbi Pesach Raymon Yeshiva.

-A Complex Claims Unit Manager of Environmental and Energy Programs at York Risk Services Group, Josh earned a B.A. in History from Yeshiva University, a J.D. from the Benjamin N. Cardozo School of Law, and a Master's in Environmental Law from George Washington University.
+A Senior Manager of Property and Casualty Claims at York Risk Services Group, Josh earned a B.A. in History from Yeshiva University, a J.D. from the Benjamin N. Cardozo School of Law, and a Master's in Environmental Law from George Washington University.
 He previously served as an assistant counsel at the NYC Department of Environmental Protection.

 Josh grew up on the Upper West Side of Manhattan.
 He and his wife, Jennie, have been active members of the community since moving to Highland Park in 2006.
 They have two children, Dovie and Sophie, both of whom attend the Rabbi Pesach Raymon Yeshiva.